oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

  2. The attacker intercepts this request and changes the user's selection to "A-AS".
- 3. The client stores in the user's session that the user selected "A-AS" and redirects the user to A-AS's authorization endpoint by sending the response code `303 See Other` with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`.
+ 3. The client stores in the user's session that the user selected "A-AS" and redirects the user to A-AS's authorization endpoint with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`.
  4. Now the attacker intercepts this response and changes the redirection such that the user is being redirected to H-AS.
 The